binaryrain-net/Azure-Functions-Template/README.md

 - Go to the [workflow](./.github/workflows/azure-functions.yml) and adjust the commented parts (the ones that start with "set this to your.....") to fit your own situation

 Now when your code is ready for production, merge your code to the ["azure-production"] branch and the github action will deploy.

+> Warning:
+> If you enter the github action like the following: `Azure/functions-action@v1` it does not always use the latest release.
+As explained in the [chapter below](##Consumption-plans), for flex consumption it is important that you at least use the `1.5.2` version: `Azure/functions-action@v1.5.2`

+## Consumption plans
+If you are working with large files and want the function to handle them, the default consumption with its default RAM is probably not enough.
+With this in mind, Microsoft created another consumption plan called [Flex consumption](https://learn.microsoft.com/en-us/azure/azure-functions/flex-consumption-plan).
+This consumption plan has double the RAM and other features (including virtual network support).
+The downside though: some usual helpful features and properties are not (or not yet) supported.
+For further information regarding deprecations please click [here](https://learn.microsoft.com/en-us/azure/azure-functions/functions-app-settings#flex-consumption-plan-deprecations).

+This repository contains an examplary [workflow](./.github/workflows/azure-functions.yml) that is set up for the flex consumption plan.
+If you want to use it, make sure that you remove the `.example` at the end of the yml extension and replace the current workflow.

+> Keep in mind that when you are using the flex consumption plan, setting up a connectionstring and app settings for the function app contain specific presets (for example: AzureWebJobs….)